g-wilson/seba/README.md

 > Serverless Email-based Authentication

-Add passwordless authentication to your application with a serverless philosophy.
+Add secure passwordless authentication to your application with a serverless philosophy.

 -------